wilsnyeh/dktb/journals/GregRobertson.md

 allow users toi dave parks that they see through the detail page and store it in their "Bucket List".
 Ran into a wall with saving the state after the button click
+## July 28, 2022

+Today, I worked on:

+* Merge Conflicts

+We successfully handled and finished the Auth file and have a working login and JWT token functionality.
+The team collectively handled the merged
 ## July 27, 2022

 Today, I worked on: